Trip Review: Grand Cayman Island

 Front of the Lincoln Memorial

-The Lincoln Memorial is the most popular among all the memorials and you will find people here even past midnight when the Lincoln statue is illuminated.
-As you enter, the first floor will have information on the Civil War and its impact on the country.
+The Lincoln Memorial is very popular, and you will find people here even past midnight when the Lincoln statue is illuminated.
+As you enter, the first floor has information on the Civil War and its impact on the country.
 The second floor is where the statue of Lincoln is situated.
-They do have elevators if you are unable to climb the stairs or have a stroller.LincolnStatue
+They have elevators if you cannot climb the stairs or have a stroller.LincolnStatue

-When you climb the stairs and look towards the east (the path we came from), you get an amazing view of the National Mall and the Lincoln Memorial Reflecting Pool.
+When you climb the stairs and look towards the east (the path we came from), you get a fantastic view of the National Mall and the Lincoln Memorial Reflecting Pool.

 NationalMallDaytime

-After spending a solid 40-45 minutes here, we walked over to the Korean War Veterans Memorial and then the Martin Luther King Memorial.
+After spending 40-45 minutes here, we walked to the Korean War Veterans Memorial and the Martin Luther King Memorial.

 MLKmemorial

-The MLK memorial is right next to the Tidal Basin and you have to walk south off of Independence Ave.
-The next stops were the Franklin Delano Roosevelt Memorial and the Thomas Jefferson Memorial.
+The MLK Memorial is next to the Tidal Basin, and you must walk south of Independence Avenue.
+The next stops were the Franklin Delano Roosevelt and Thomas Jefferson Memorial.

 JeffersonMemorial